 **Rawr** I have finished the game and uploaded the final episode!
 So, arguably I'd say the game is worth the payment for anyone curious.
 I'd label this an ARG, since it isn't anywhere in the tags and ARGs are something that can entice more people to buy it unless the creator thinks that that is a spoiler.
 It's a surprisingly deep and mysterious game that stretches the boundary of both the 4th Wall in narrative and rival ARG's - the ending made the experience well worth it.
 Below is a video that will lead to my 3-part series of me covering the game.
 If you like games with good mystery though, and want to figure out the story for yourself?
 You likely shouldn't watch due to spoilers!

-A downloadable archimedes for Windows and macOS
+A downloadable archimedes for Windows, macOS, and Linux

 BUY IT ON STEAM:

 OR AT THE HUMBLE STORE: